Jolanrensen/docProcessorGradlePlugin/README.md

 ## Technicalities

-KDocs and JavaDocs are structured in a tree-like structure and are thus also parsed and processed like that.
+Regarding block-tags KDocs and JavaDocs are structured in a tree-like structure and are thus also parsed and processed like that.
 For example, the following KDoc:

 ```kotlin